poteto/ember-changeset/README.md

 #### `merge`

-Merges 2 valid changesets and returns a new changeset with the same underlying content and validator as the origin.
+Merges 2 changesets and returns a new changeset with the same underlying content and validator as the origin.
 Both changesets must point to the same underlying object.
 For example:

 ```js
 let changesetA = new Changeset(user, validatorFn);